ulrikhaaland/MUSCO/APPDESCRIPTION.md

 5. **Safety Screening**: Red flag detection for serious conditions requiring immediate medical care
 6. **Program Selection**: Once assessment complete, users choose from two program options:
    - "Recovery Only" - Focus on healing and pain management
-   - "Exercise + Recovery" - Combined approach with strengthening
+   - "Exercise + Recovery" - Combined approach with strengthening; recovery (mobility/flexibility/stability) may be mixed into the same session as exercise.
+Cardio and strength remain on separate days.

 ---